tombee/conductor/docs/reference/configuration.md

 ## Server Configuration

-Configuration for the Conductor server (when running as a daemon).
+Configuration for the Conductor server (when running as a controller).

 ### server.port

 **Type:** `integer`
 **Default:** `9876`

-Port for the daemon server.
+Port for the controller server.
 To use a different port:

 ```conductor
 server:
   port: 8080
 ```

-If the port is already in use, the daemon will fail immediately with a clear error message indicating the port number and suggesting diagnostic commands (`lsof -i :PORT` or `ss -tlnp`) to identify the conflicting service.
+If the port is already in use, the controller will fail immediately with a clear error message indicating the port number and suggesting diagnostic commands (`lsof -i :PORT` or `ss -tlnp`) to identify the conflicting service.

 ### server.shutdown_timeout